stela2502/Singularity_Tutorial/docs/index.md

 1. **A Server Started in the Image**
    You may want your image to launch a server upon startup, facilitating remote access and interaction.
-   We will not cover that esplicitly here and use the Jupyter lab server instead.
+   We will not cover that explicitly here and use the Jupyter lab server instead.

 2. **Command Line Tools Only**
-   For those who ONLY rely on command line tools I recommand to create a script that handles the apptainer loading (incluiding all binds and other apptainer options) and make that script available as a command if you load the Lua module.
+   For those who ONLY rely on command line tools, I recommend you create a script that handles the apptainer loading (including all binds and other apptainer options) and make that script available as a command if you load the Lua module.
 We will not cover this version here, but you can look into my [Rustody_image github Repo](https://github.com/stela2502/Rustody_image) if you are interested.

 3. **Interactive Software**
    If you primarily use interactive sessions based on R or Python, I recommend installing JupyterLab.
 This provides numerous possibilities for interacting with your software like Terminal access, console access to R and Python, and also Jupter notebooks for R and Python.